 (This photo was taken in October of 2014 on the island of Maui, Hawaii)

-“Trust in the Lord with all your heart,
+“Trust in the Lord with all your heart

-and do not lean on your own understanding.
+and lean not on your own understanding;

-6 In all your ways acknowledge him,
+6 in all your ways submit to him,

-and he will make straight your paths.”
+and he will make your paths straight.”